homelab-alpha/docs/content/docs/docker/compose-information/uptime-kuma.info.md

 ---
 title: "uptime-kuma.info"
 description:
-  "Deploy an Uptime Kuma instance for monitoring website uptime and alerting.
+  "Deploy Uptime Kuma instance for monitoring website uptime and alerting.
 It covers the configuration of a custom Docker network and the Uptime Kuma service, ensuring effective and secure operation."
 url: "docker/compose-info/uptime-kuma"